krits04/cornea/README.md

 12. Network analysis: use the file network_analysis.r to calculate the final residual network between proteinA and proteinB.
 Output fle: test_final_prediction.csv
 13. For generating final scores for the residue pairs predicted by CoRNeA, use prediction matrix convolution.r Output file: final_prediction_test.csv
+PS: In case of any issues with the code please leave an email at ai.cornea02@gmail.com